-On the repair side, the market divides into two primary channels – authorized and independent service providers.
+On the repair side, the market divides into two primary channels – authorised and independent service providers.
 The first is made up of vehicle manufacturers, their associated dealer networks and repair businesses.
 The second consists of providers that aren’t affiliated with the manufacturers.
-They might be full-service franchises, large automotive repair centers dealing in over-the-counter parts, or smaller, “mom-and-pop” style repair shops.
+They might be full-service franchises, large automotive repair centres dealing in over-the-counter parts, or smaller, “mom-and-pop” style repair shops.

 A Massive Market